intel/MultiArchUefiPkg/Docs/Building.md

         $ export GCC_RISCV64_PREFIX=... (if you are on a non-RISCV64 system)
         $ build -a RISCV64 -t GCC -p MultiArchUefiPkg/Emulator.dsc -b RELEASE

-Follow further build and run instructions under OvmfPkg/RiscVVirt/README.md.
+Follow further build and run instructions under `OvmfPkg/RiscVVirt/README.md` in the Tiano tree.
 This has been tested with PCIe pass-through and an AMD Radeon with x64 GOP.

 ## Further Testing